pdfcpu/pdfcpu/core/validate.md

 # Validate

 This command checks `inFile` for compliance with the specification [PDF 32000-1:2008](https://www.adobe.com/content/dam/acom/en/devnet/pdf/pdfs/PDF32000_2008.pdf) (PDF 1.7).
 Any PDF file you would like to process needs to pass validation.
-Have a look at some [examples](#examples).
+Optionally check for broken links.<br>Have a look at some [examples](#examples).

 ## Usage